ONLYOFFICE/onlyoffice-sharepoint/README.md

 \* It's possible to add documents for comparison from your local drive and from URL.
 Adding files for comparison from storage is not available yet.

-\** In free version, pivot tables are supported for viewing, changing style and deleting

-\*** Support for all conditions and gradient.
+\** Support for all conditions and gradient.
 Adding/Editing capabilities are coming soon